 Summer Pet Safety Tips

 It's hot, Don!
-We seemed to jump right from winter to summer, which means the dangers associated with very hot temperatures are rearing their ugly heads.
+Summer has officially arrived, and so have the dangers associated with very hot temperatures.
 Here are some tips for keeping your pets safe and happy this summer.

 - Use caution with pool chemicals.
-Many common pool treatments are poisonous to animals!
+Many common pool treatments are poisonous to animal

 - Grapes/raisins, onions/garlic, and peanut butter sweetened with xylitol is harmful to dogs.
 Be sure your pet is not getting table scraps at family barbecues & gatherings.

 - NEVER leave your pet in a vehicle, even for a few minutes.
 Temperatures rise much faster inside cars even with the windows down.
 Dogs (and children!) die every year in hot cars.
-Here are additional tips regarding hot cars from the ASPCA:
+Check out the graphic at right for more hot car tips from the ASPCA.